-Here in the northern hemisphere, we’re now heading into the height of summer and chances are that most of us are spending as much time outdoors as possible.
-You’ve probably noticed a lot more bird activity recently: the warmer months are critical for birds, as they need to raise their young and eat as much as they can in order to migrate safely back home, but are your own actions helping or hindering their well-being?
+The weather is warming up nicely here in the northern hemisphere, and chances are that most of us are spending as much time outdoors as possible.
+You’ve probably noticed a lot more bird activity recently: the warmer months are critical for birds, as they need to raise their young and eat as much as they can in order to migrate safely back home, but are your own actions helping or hindering their wellbeing?
 Songbird numbers have decreased dramatically in recent years because of pesticides and air/water contamination (not to mention domestic and feral cats, wind turbines, window glass, and habitat loss), so the more we can do to help the little winged ones, the better.
 Read on to find out how you can help them.

 1. Don’t Attempt to “Rescue” Baby Birds